Analytic Approach for Computation of Topological Number of Integrable Vortex on Torus: Large period limits of vortices

 \subsection{Cylinder limits of the vortex from Jacobi elliptic function}

 To consider the cylinder limit, the vortex made from the Jacobi elliptic functions is favourable because they become elementary functions in the limits.

 We reconsider the second example in the last section, i.e., the case of $f(z)=\sn(z)$ with a modulus $k$.
+The behaviour of the Higgs field as $k$ varies is shown in Figure \ref{fig:sn-cylinder-series}.
 The cylinder limits are obtained by taking the limit $k\to0$ or $1$, for which $\sn(z)\to\sin(z)$ or $\tanh(z)$, respectively.
 Here we consider the profiles of the Higgs field in these limits and calculate the vortex number of such cases.
 Then we confirm that they are consistent with numerical integration.

 Firstly, we consider the trigonometric function limit $k\to0$.
 The Higgs field $\phi_{\sn}$ then becomes

 which has simple zeroes at $z=(2m+1)\pi/2$ with $m\in\mathbb{Z}$.
 The fundamental region of $\sin z$ has an infinite period in the imaginary direction and a period $2\pi$ in the real direction, as shown in Figure \ref{fig:sn-cylinder-m0}.
 As a result, the point at infinity is excluded from the fundamental region, in other words, the region becomes open and can be thought of as a cylinder.
 We parametrise the fundamental region of $\sin z$ with $z=x+iy$ as $0\leq x\leq 2\pi$ and $-\infty<y<\infty$, for which the simple zeroes of $\cos z$ are located at $z=\pi/2$ and $3\pi/2$.